Multitaper estimation on arbitrary domains

-In exact arithmetic, the column space of $\randmat$ converges to the span of the Slepian tapers $\{m_1, \ldots, m_K\}$ as we increase $T$.
-Consequently, by Proposition \ref{prop_span}, $\hspdr(\xi)$ converges to $\hspdmt(\xi)$.
-Since the gap between the $K$th and the $(K+1)$th eigenvalues of $\mat$ is typically non-negligible \cite{zhu2018eigenvalue, zhu2017roast}, convergence is relatively fast and only a moderate number of iterations $T$ is necessary.
-In fact, a single iteration $T = 1$ is often sufficient for many applications.
-Furthermore, the only step in Algorithm \ref{algo:rt} that depends on the data is the last one.
-As a result, we may precompute the proxy tapers $\randm_1, \ldots, \randm_K$ ahead of time and then apply them to the data when needed.
+We also note that the only step in Algorithm \ref{algo:rt} that depends on the data is the last one.
+As a result, we may precompute the proxy tapers $\randm_0, \ldots, \randm_{K-1}$ once and apply them to the data as many times as necessary.

 \begin{rem} The matrix $\mat$ is supported on $\sset \times \sset$; in Algorithm \ref{algo:rt} it is treated as an element of $\bR^{\sset \times \sset}$. \end{rem}

 \begin{rem} Applying $\mat$ to a vector involves an insertion followed by a convolution and a truncation.
 Insertion and truncation are diagonal operators, while the convolution is a Toeplitz operator that can be applied using a fast Fourier transform.
 Multiplication of a vector by $\mat$ is thus achieved in $\mathcal{O}(\caro \log \caro)$ time. \end{rem}